nnrtgt/nnrtgt.github.io/README.md

 # nnrtgt.github.io

-This is my personal site to document my learnings, interests and profile.
+This repo is to host my personal site to document my learnings, interests and profile.